nco/pynco/README.md

             c.atted(mode="create", attName="bnds",  varName="time", Value=[0.5,1.5],sType='float32')
         ]

-        Value can be a singleton or a list ( or a python iterable type or a numpy aray).
+        Value can be a singleton or a list ( or a python iterable or a numpy aray).

-        If sType is NOT included then the type is inferred from the first value in the list if sType is included then any values in the list are NOT of sType are converted to sType
+        If sType is NOT included then the type is inferred from the first member of the list if sType is included then any list members that  are NOT of sType are converted to sType

         For sType you can use the following: f,d,l/i,s,b, ub,us,u,ll,ull